pfsense/docs/source/hardware/writing-disk-images.rst

 Writing Disk Images
 ===================

-The pfSense® NanoBSD and memstick images are meant to be written directly to a disk for use.
+The pfSense® memstick images are meant to be written directly to a disk for use.
 This document covers how to write these image files to a target disk.

 For the memstick images, this will be a USB thumb drive or similar to be used as an installer disk.
-For NanoBSD, this will be the actual target media (typically CF or SD card) and not an installer.

 .. warning:: By choosing the wrong destination one of the system hard disks could be erased!
 Check and recheck the disk selection before writing an